GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-event-guide/index.md

 ### Still not working?

-In case these troubleshooting tips didn't help 🤷🏻, please join the [mailing list for developers](https://groups.google.com/u/1/a/chromium.org/g/attribution-reporting-api-dev) and ask your question!
+In case these troubleshooting tips didn't help 🤷🏻, join the [mailing list for developers](https://groups.google.com/u/1/a/chromium.org/g/attribution-reporting-api-dev) and ask your question!